DmmDGM/soda.css/README.md

 > [!NOTE]
 > For Soda.css v1.1.0 and above, you can use the Sodalite.css option.

-### Disabling Certain Features in Soda.css

-Soda.css does not use a module-based system.
-Therefore, there are no official way to disable certain features in Soda.css.
-However, you can disable them manually by deleting the corresponding code or overwriting them in the compiled code.

-Alternatively, if you only use Soda.css for the custom colors, you can try out Sodalite.css.

 ### Full List of Soda.css Colors